AbdulmuhsinB/Clicklad/README.md

 ## In Progress
 - Begun the Information Section
+    - Animations need to be added
+- Begun Featured Projects Component
+    - Css and animations need to be done on it
+- Begun Contact Us Component
+    - Css and animations need to be done on it

 ## To Do
-- Do the Featured Projects Component
-- Do the Contact Us Component
 - Do the Footer Component

 # About Us Page